Large deviations principle for sub-Riemannian random walks: Introduction

-Our goal is to study Cram\'{e}r-type theorems in a sub-Riemannian setting, more precisely on Carnot groups.
-For such groups the Lie algebras have a stratified structure that ensures H\"ormander's condition is satisfied.
-Thus Carnot groups have a natural sub-Riemannian manifold structure.
-There are several ways to construct random walks on such curved spaces equipped with a sub-Riemannian metric.
-For example, in \cite{Pap1993, Pap1997a, Pap1999} et al.~random walks have been constructed on nilpotent groups, while in \cite{GordinaLaetsch2017, AgrachevBoscainNeelRizzi2018, BoscainNeelRizzi2017} a very different construction has been introduced on more general sub-Riemannian manifolds.
-In this paper we will work with the random walk that relies on the Lie group structure of the underlying manifold, which was first considered by Pap in \cite{Pap1993} to prove a central limit theorem on nilpotent Lie groups.
+Our goal is to study Cram\'{e}r-type theorems in a sub-Riemannian setting, or more precisely on Carnot groups.
+For such groups the Lie algebras have a stratified structure that ensures H\"{o}rmander's condition is satisfied, and so induces a natural sub-Riemannian manifold structure.
+While we lack the structure of a vector space, the upshot is that the group structure affords natural constructions of random walks on these curved spaces equipped with a sub-Riemannian metric.
+For example, in \cite{Pap1993, Pap1997a, Pap1999}~random walks have been constructed on nilpotent groups, while in \cite{GordinaLaetsch2017, AgrachevBoscainNeelRizzi2018, BoscainNeelRizzi2017} a very different construction has been introduced on more general sub-Riemannian manifolds.
+In this paper the random walks we consider shall rely on the Lie group structure of the underlying manifold.
+Such random walks were first considered by Pap in \cite{Pap1993} to prove a central limit theorem on nilpotent Lie groups (see also \cite{Benard2023}).
+Thus while the small deviations regime is well-understood and covered by central limit theorem type results, our aim is to cover the complementary large deviations regime.

+To further motivate our results we note the growing interest in \emph{non-linear large deviations} in recent years (see \cite{ChatterjeeVaradhan2011, ChatterjeeDembo2016, LubetzkyZhao2015, Eldan2018, Augeri2020a} for some prominent examples).
+A key element in these works is that when the non-linear functional is highly symmetric, such as subgraph counts in Erd\H{o}s-R\'enyi graphs, precise and quantitative large deviations results can be obtained.
+As it will soon become apparent, our random walks can equivalently be regarded as non-linear, or even polynomial, functionals on appropriate product spaces.
+In this context, the non-linearity arises from the algebraic structure of the group operation.
+Furthermore, the group-theoretic aspects of these induced functionals entail numerous symmetries, which we can utilize to derive exact LDPs.